Access MIT FAQ

 Do I get Access MIT benefits if I work at Lincoln Lab or another off-site location?

 This program is only available to Cambridge campus faculty and staff because it was designed to enhance public transit options in this dense urban area.

 If I’m a student, do I receive a free MBTA pass as part of this program?

 Currently, this program is being funded through the MIT employee benefits program and only Cambridge campus benefits-eligible employees can participate.
-Students will continue to receive a 50% subsidy on their monthly Link Pass.
+Students will continue to receive a 50% subsidy on their monthly T-pass.
 Students also have a Charlie Chip in their ID that they can add value to.

-What about Post-Docs, do they receive the free MBTA benefit?
+What about postdocs, do they receive the Access MIT benefits?